 Blackwood Farm-to-Table Dinners

-This will be a fine dining experience with wine included where we will enjoy five courses in pods no greater than 10 in the outdoors after learning from the very gardens where your dinner was grown.
+This will be a fine dining experience with wine included where we will enjoy five courses in the outdoors after learning from the very gardens where your dinner was grown.
 Chef Cade Conlon has conceived a menu around our late Fall harvest with accents foraged from our surrounding 33 acres.
 Masks will be required when interacting with anyone outside your own party, and separate seating can be accommodated for any party.

 Where: Blackwood Farm